Cars - NL Host Nation

 Person with exemption continues working at diplomatic mission or consular post and car is exported

 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
+The special registration plates must be destroyed.

 12.5 Change of address

-The RDW in Veendam uses the data registered in the personal records database of the Ministry of Foreign Affairs (PROBAS) to register and issue special registration plates.
+The RDW in Veendam uses the data registered in the personal records database of the Ministry of Foreign Affairs (PROBAS) to register and issue special registration numbers.
 For proper registration of your vehicle, it is important to notify the Ministry of Foreign Affairs as soon as possible of any changes to your home address.
 If the address on your registration certificate is no longer correct, it is not necessary to apply for a new registration certificate.
 It will be changed in the vehicle registration database when your address is updated in PROBAS.

 12.6 Driving licences